privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     }

     // AuctionConfig required by the seller for ad auction.
-    // The auction config includes contextual signals and other data required by
+    // The auction config includes contextual signals and other data required
-    // the seller for auction.
+    // for auction.
 This also includes the url to fetch seller's proprietary
-    // auction logic.
-This config is passed from client to SellerFrontEnd service in
+    // auction logic and real-time signals.
+This config is passed from client
-    // the umbrella request (SelectWinningAdRequest).
+    // to SellerFrontEnd service in the umbrella request
+    // (SelectWinningAdRequest).
     message AuctionConfig {
-      // Client specific seller input.
-      oneof SellerInput {
-        // Android specific seller input.
-        AndroidSellerInput android_seller_input = 1;

-        // Web specific seller input.
-        BrowserSellerInput browser_seller_input = 2;
+      // Custom seller inputs for advertising on Android. message CustomSellerInputsForAndroid {
+        // To be updated later if any custom fields are required to support
+        // Android.
       }

+      // Custom seller inputs for advertising on web. message CustomSellerInputsForBrowser {
+        // This timeout can be specified to restrict the runtime (in
+        // milliseconds) of the seller's scoreAd() script for auction. int64 seller_timeout_ms = 1;

+        // Optional.
+Component auction configuration can contain additional
+        // auction configurations for each seller's "component auction". google.protobuf.Struct component_auctions = 2;

+        // The Id is specified by the seller to support coordinated experiments
+        // with the seller's Key/Value services.
+        int64 experiment_group_id = 3;
+      }

+      // Optional.
+Custom seller inputs.
+      oneof CustomSellerInputs {
+        CustomSellerInputsForAndroid custom_seller_inputs_android = 1;

+        CustomSellerInputsForBrowser custom_seller_inputs_browser = 2;
+      }

       // Url for fetching seller owned auction code.
       // For simplicity, this is one url.
-However, there could be
+However, separate endpoints to fetch
-      // separate endpoints for JS and WASM. string decision_logic_url = 3;
+      // JS and WASM may be added later. string decision_logic_url = 3;

+      // Url endpoint for seller Key/Value lookup. string scoring_signals_url = 4;

       /*..........................Contextual Signals.........................*/
-      // Contextual Signals refer to auction_signals and seller_signals
+      // Contextual Signals refer to seller_signals and auction_signals
       // derived contextually.
-      //
-      // Information about auction (ad format, size).
-This information
-      // is available both to the seller and all buyers participating in
-      // auction.
-      // Represents a JSON object.
-      google.protobuf.Struct auction_signals = 4;

       // Seller specific signals that include information about the context
       // (e.g. Category blocks Publisher has chosen and so on).
 This can
       // not be fetched real-time from Key-Value Server.
       // Represents a JSON object.
       google.protobuf.Struct seller_signals = 5;

+      // Information about auction (ad format, size).
+      // This information is required for both bidding and auction.
+      // Represents a JSON object.
+      google.protobuf.Struct auction_signals = 6;

+      // Signals about device.
+      // Required for both bidding and auction. oneof DeviceSignals {
+        // A JSON object constructed by Android containing contextual
+        // information that SDK or app knows about and that adtech's bidding
+        // and auction code can ingest.
+        google.protobuf.Struct android_signals = 7;

+        // A JSON object constructed by the browser, containing information that
+        // the browser knows about and that adtech's bidding and auction code
+        // can ingest.
+        google.protobuf.Struct browser_signals = 8;
+      }
     }

     // Ad request timestamp.